 Jonathan Demme included excerpts from over 40 recorded songs in the soundtrack for his film Something wild.
 As a late–20th-century update of screwball comedies, traits common to the genre—shifts in characters’ identities, the breaking down of social barriers—are supported and commented on musically.

 This according to “Something new: Music as re-vision in Jonathan Demme’s Something wild” by Jeff Evans (Popular music and society XIX/3 [fall 1995] pp. 1-17).
-Above and below, The Feelies shift the identity of David Bowie’s Fame in Demme’s film.
+Below, The Feelies shift the identity of David Bowie’s Fame in Demme’s film.

 Spontaneously recorded music and natural noise, once they are chosen and ordered in a film’s soundtrack, acquire a dignity that was at first unexpected, entering into harmony, rivalry, and sometimes even conflict with the score composed for the film.